-Ever since India emerged from the shackles of closed economy in the early 1990s, its economy has steadily grown and today it is one of the fastest-growing economies in the world, with a growth rate higher than in many developed countries.
-Over the last decade, India has undergone a transformation and climbed to a high-growth path as macroeconomic and structural reforms reduced regulations significantly, improved the business environment, and opened the economy to greater competition.
-In the recent data published by the World Bank, India is world's sixth largest economy at an astounding GDP (2017) of US\$ 2,597,491 million (US\$ 2.597 trillion)1.
+Ever since India emerged from the shackles of a closed economy in the early 1990s, its economy has steadily grown and today it is one of the fastest-growing economies in the world, with a growth rate higher than that of many developed countries.
+Over the last decade, India has undergone a transformation and climbed to a high-growth path as macroeconomic and structural reforms has reduced regulations significantly, improved the business environment, and opened the economy to greater competition.

+In the recent data published by the World Bank, India is the world's sixth largest economy at an astounding GDP (2018) of US\$ 2,718,732 million (US\$ 2.719 trillion).
 India is fast becoming a leading international business and financial hub.
 India offers a cost-effective environment for establishing and doing business for the burgeoning domestic and export markets.